Key Takeaway

 If your GPA is at or below average, it doesn’t mean you won’t get into college.
 There are practices you can put into place to help improve your GPA:

-- Prioritize Your Time: What do you need to study each day and what subjects need the most attention?
+- Prioritize Your Time: What do you need to study each day, and which subjects need the most attention?
 Create a schedule that works for you.

 - Stay Organized: Keep track of your assignments, due dates, and test dates in a planner or a digital calendar to help you avoid procrastination and stay ahead.